-Transfer students are considered for admission into the nursing program on an individual basis by the Division of Nursing and Allied Health.
-Alabama Community College System Standardized Nursing Curriculum courses will be transferred without review of the course syllabus.
-Nursing courses from any other institution are accepted only after review by the Division of Nursing and Allied Health to ensure content consistency.
+Transfer students are considered for admission into the nursing program on an individual basis by the Division of Nursing.
+If the student desires to transfer between Alabama Community College System institutions, the Alabama Community College System Standardized Nursing Curriculum courses will be transferred without review of the course syllabus.
+Nursing courses from any other institution will be reviewed for transferability by the Associate Dean of Health Science.